 - Making your website mobile-friendly

-- Adopting customer-relationship-management (CRM) software (And, hey, some are free.)
+- Adopting customer-relationship-management (CRM) software

 - Strengthening your IT security

 Depending on your business model, you may identify other areas to upgrade.